pj-mohanty/CellPathAI/README.md

 Tailwind CSS Documentation

 ChatGPT (OpenAI, 2025) — assisted in debugging and refactoring backend–frontend integration.
+Also used for HTML design